abesford/seizzmic-site-0c00b/src/pages/sectors/enterprise.md

 ---
-title: Enterprises need help with their blah blah blah
+title: Enterprises need to be more competitive and high-performing than ever before
 subtitle: We know how to help
 image_alt: lorem-ipsum
 meta_title: seizzmic for Enterprise